 What can I do?

-It is important to let the bureau know that you are unhappy and to give them the chance to put things right.
-Don’t be afraid to speak to the manager or deputy manager – she or he might be able to sort out the problem straight away.
-Otherwise, move to the more formal process.
+It is important to let us know that you are unhappy so that we can try to put things right.
+Don’t be afraid to speak to our CEO – she might be able to sort out the problem straight away.
+Otherwise, you can move to the more formal process.

-If you are not a client, ask the bureau manager to explain the Third Party complaints procedure to you.
+If you are not a client, ask our CEO to explain the Third Party complaints procedure to you.